wireframe-framework/Wireframe/README.md

 - /views/ contains everything related to the display side of your site: /views/scripts/ contains view scripts, /views/layouts/ contains layout files, and /views/partials/ contains partials.

-- /static/ contains all your static assets, such as CSS, JavaScript, font, and image files.
-It is recommended that you create subdirectories for different types of files, but that is obviously up to you to decide.
+- /resources/ contains all your regular assets, such as CSS, JavaScript, fonts, and images.
+It is recommended that you create subdirectories for different types of files, but that is obviously up to you.

 Here's the entire (default) directory structure: